faloker/cc-synology-events/README.md

 ## Release Notes

+### Version 0.1.1 - 2022-07-17
+Minor release to fix version mismatch, update README and samples.

 ### Version 0.1.0 - 2022-07-08
 Initial release.

 ## Contributing to the Pack
-To contribute to the Pack, please open a pull request.
+To contribute to the pack, please open a [pull request on GitHub](https://github.com/faloker/cc-synology-events/pulls).

 ## Contact
-To contact us please email <faloker@tuta.io>.
+Feel free to reach out to <faloker@tuta.io>.

 ## License